History of Cincinnati: World War II

 Due to isolationism and disillusion that the world was not "safe for democracy" after World War I, many people were initially reluctant to become involved in World War II (1939–1945) until the attack on Pearl Harbor (December 7, 1941).
-Others, though, had seen for a while that it is the best interest of the United States to become in the war.
+Others, though, had felt for a while that it was in the best interest of the United States to enter the war.
 Secretary of War, Henry L. Stimson, said "My first feeling was of relief that the indecision was over and that a crisis had come in a way which would unite all our people."

 During the war, the regional draft boards registered 81,000 men in October 1940.
 Volunteers and those who were drafted reported to Fort Thomas in Kentucky.
 Almost 100,000 men and women from the area served in the war.
 Women served in support roles, like radio operator and driver.
 African-Americans served in segregated units, like the 93rd Infantry Division.
 The war provided opportunities for blacks and women to progress in ways that they were unable to before the war.
 For instance, generally the workforce was made up of single women.
 During the war, women were needed in military positions and in civilian positions to staff the production effort.
 More black men were accepted into the military to meet manpower needs or worked in plants.
 People from the area also served in the diplomatic corps or in federal agencies.

 In Cincinnati, 2,000 manufacturers, with more than 180,000 employees, rallied to provide goods required by the military.
 The largest subcontractor, Wright Aeronautical Corporation, produced engines for military planes.
 The war effort required goods like food, soap, clothing, glycerine - some of which required some modification to meet the military's needs, such as ties made out of khaki-colored material.
 Some completely changed the products they produced, like switching from making women's clothing to producing parachutes.
 Tank turrets and armor plates were made by Mosler Safe, a metal working plant.
 Cincinnati was positioned with a number of options for transporting raw materials and goods, including the railroad through Union Terminal, barges on the Ohio River, airplanes at Lunken Field.

 As in World War I, Cincinnatians rallied to support the war.
 They planted victory gardens, organized bond drives, bought bonds, and retooled factories.
 Goods were collected that were needed for the war, such as rubber and various types of scrap metal (e.g., copper, iron, etc.).
 There were also conservation efforts that helped ensure that necessary goods were available to meet the military's needs.
 Local boards issued ration books for scarce consumable products, like butter, meat, sugar, coffee, gasoline, and tires.

 A defense council was established in May 1941 to plan for civilian protection and was led by Phillip O. Geier, the president of the Cincinnati Chamber of Commerce.